GurpritK/InkAndRead/README.md

 Explain your features on the website,(navigation, pages, links, forms, input fields, CRUD....)
 ### Navigation

+For larger screens like laptops and desktops, there is a fixed navbar on the left hand side of the website.
+The navbar is accessible and visible from all screens.

+For smaller screens, like mobiles and tablets, there is a fixed navbar the the top of the screen with a hamburger icon for the menu dropdown.
+This navbar is accessible on all pages.

+From the navbar, users can navigate to the book collection and their own profiles.
+If they are logged in, they have the link to 'log out'.
+If they are not signed in, the navbar updates to provide links to 'sign up' and 'log in'.

+From the book collection page, users can navigate to individual books to read more about each book, as well as add ratings and reviews.
+Within each book page, the user can also add the book to a 'wishlist' or mark it as 'read'.

+Similarly, users can navigate to books from their own profile.

 ### Footer
 ### Home-page
 ### CRUD